apache/nuttx-apps/graphics/twm4nx/README.txt

     3. For TWM-like behavior, a window frame and toolbar should be highlighted when the window has focus.
     4. A right click on the toolbar should bring up a window-specific menu.
+  2019-05-02:  Some testing progress.
+The system comes up, connects to and
+    initializes the VNC window.
+For some reason, the VNC client breaks the connection.
+The server is no longer connected so Twm4Nx constipates and and eventually hangs.